 DRUG AND ALCOHOL POLICY

-Federal and state laws, and Rockford College policy, prohibit the sale, re-sale, possession, use or distribution of any controlled substances or prescription medication.
+Federal and state laws, and Rockford University policy, prohibit the sale, re-sale, possession, use or distribution of any controlled substances or prescription medication.
 The sole exceptions to this policy are (1) the use of prescribed medications by the patient for whom the medication was prescribed where such medication is used only as directed by the physician who prescribed the medication; and (2) the sale and/or dispensing of prescription medications by healthcare professionals within the scope of their licenses to do so and in accordance with the law.
-Students found in violation of this policy are subject to serious College disciplinary action (suspension or dismissal) and arrests under the state and federal laws.
+Students found in violation of this policy are subject to serious University disciplinary action (suspension or dismissal) and arrests under the state and federal laws.

 BACK TO TOP

 Rockford University has detailed and explicit hazing policies.
 Those policies are published on the university’s website and in the Student Handbook (and briefly stated below).
 All students must comply with the university’s published policy.